No win no fee motor vehicle, road & car accident compensation lawyers servicing Brisbane, Gold Coast & all of QLD, VIC & NSW

 Making a claim after a car accident involves a number of steps and you should be aware that there are strict time limits that apply to car accident compensation claims.

-You can do these yourself, or if you’re not confident going through the process on your own, contact one of our car accident injury lawyers to help you through the claims process.
+You can do these yourself, but these are just the top of the iceberg, so if you’re not confident going through the process on your own, contact one of our car accident injury lawyers to help you through the claims process.
 In essence here is a basic checklist;

 Generally, you will need to report the accident to the police.
 The exception to this rule is if your accident didn’t result in a vehicle needing to be towed or if there were no injuries as a result of the crash.
 Of course, you shouldn’t self-assess after an accident — injuries like whiplash are common and can have long-term implications for your health and quality of life.

 If another vehicle was involved, do your best to get their registration details.
 If you are unable to get this information (like in the case of a hit and run accident), or if that vehicle was unregistered (and therefore uninsured) you may need to make a claim against the Nominal Defendant.

 Have a relevant expert complete the appropriate sections of the claim (for example, you may need a doctor to fill out the medical certificate).

 Ensure all sections of the claim form are completed.